Tracy Tutor: Writing

 In 2020, Tutor announced the publication of her first book, Fear Is Just a Four-Letter Word, which she described as being aimed at advising women in business.

 Personal life

 Tutor was previously married to Jason Maltas for 13 years, and shares two daughters with him.
 They lived in Brentwood, Los Angeles.
 In February 2018, Tutor filed for divorce, citing "irreconcilable differences".
 Maltas "initially made appearances on the Million Dollar Listing franchise, but they were short-lived because the couple was already struggling".
 Tracy later confessed during the eleventh season of Million Dollar Listing premier that the hardest part of the divorce was not getting enough time with her kids.
 Her sister and sister-in-law are both interior designers, and her former husband is a residential contractor.
 As of 2022, she is in a relationship with celebrity personal trainer, Erik Anderson, who alongside Tutor, have been recognised by multiple media outlets for their fitness attributes throughout the lockdown of the COVID-19 pandemic.

+According to Tracy on 8/22/23 Jeff Lewis Live, Tracy and Erik are on a break with Erik moving out the previous month.